 What is a Service Animal?

 A service animal, or assistance animal, is specially trained to help a person with a disability.
 A service animal helps its owner perform tasks so their owners can live more independent, happy, and safe lives.
 Service animals are many different types of assistant animals.
 Some service animals are guide dogs that help people who cannot see very well, and hearing dogs help people who cannot hear well.
 Psychiatric service animals help ease their owner's anxiety or panic attacks by applying pressure to their owner's chest with their paws.
-There are many other tasks that service dogs are trained to do.
 They can help their owners by alerting their owners to foods with allergens, reminding their owners to take their medications, and more.
 On another note, no one can require service animals to wear vests or other identifying materials.

 Difference Between Emotional Support Animals and Service Animals